cerb/cerb.github.io/_guides/mail/encryption/pgp-encryption.md

 To automatically decrypt a received encrypted message in Cerb, you need to have the corresponding private key in your keyring.
 If you receive an encrypted message that can't be decrypted, Cerb will leave the encrypted content as an attachment on the message that you can decrypt offline.
 This is the most secure option, but the content of the message won't be readable or searchable within Cerb.

 If you want automatic decryption of messages, you need to consider the security implications of leaving your private key on the server.
 At the minimum, we recommend that you create a new decryption _subkey_ without storing your _master_ private key on the server.
 We're also exploring options for browser-based decryption.

-### Comments?

-Have something to add?
-Let us know in the comments.

 # References